Frequently Asked Questions from Parents

 The first step is for a parent to include the child as early as possible in the process of looking for a suitable camp and to talk openly about going away to camp.

-The second step would be to validate as normal the fact that he/she may feel a bit sad at times and miss home, but at the same time, reassuring your child that both you and he/she will be fine and reunited after camp.
+The second step would be to validate as normal the fact that they may feel a bit sad at times and miss home, but at the same time, reassuring your child that both you and they will be fine and reunited after camp.

 The staff at Camp Kirk are well prepared to handle homesickness and generally, homesick campers settle in quite well after a day or so.

 What about medication?
 What if my child becomes sick while at camp?

 First of all, we strongly recommend that your child is kept on his/her regular schedule of medication while at camp.

 We have a well-equipped infirmary and a first aider on staff 24 hours a day.

 This person is responsible for the management and the dispensing of all medications and takes care of all health related issues at camp.

 A pharmacy and a medical clinic is available in the village of Kirkfield which is located 5 minutes from camp.

 Should additional medical care be necessary, we are but 20 minutes from the Ross Memorial Hospital in Lindsay, Ontario.